-Protection is paramount so essential clothing required when you open hives would be a veil, overalls, washable gloves, and wellington boots.
+Essential clothing required when you open hives would be a veil, overalls, washable gloves, and wellington boots.
 Plus, a smoker, fuel and matches and a hive tool.
 (Rule No 1: Light your smoker before you put your veil on.)
+For the Assessment you will have to take a sample of bees to test for disease.
+You might need to bring a brood frame to make up.
+See section 1.15